China–Ukraine relations: Nuclear security guarantee

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

+Ukrainian president Volodymyr Zelenskyy said that China has the economic leverage to pressure Vladimir Putin to end the war.

-When asked whether she would call the war a Russian invasion, China's assistant foreign minister, Hua Chunying, refused to give a clear yes or no answer and instead criticised the West for deteriorating the situation, blaming the US to be "the culprit of current tensions surrounding Ukraine" and reminding the public that the NATO owes China a "debt of blood" since the United States bombing of the Chinese embassy in Belgrade in 1999.
+When asked whether she would call the war a Russian invasion of Ukraine, China's assistant foreign minister, Hua Chunying, refused to give a clear yes or no answer and instead criticised the West for deteriorating the situation, blaming the US to be "the culprit of current tensions surrounding Ukraine" and reminding the public that the NATO owes China a "debt of blood" since the United States bombing of the Chinese embassy in Belgrade in 1999.
 The official media also avoided referring to the conflicts as an invasion.

 The Chinese ambassador expressed Chinese support for the sovereignty and territorial integrity of Ukraine to the Ukrainian media prior to the war.
 The Chinese government also does not recognise Russian annexation of Crimea, and has restricted contact with the occupation authorities.
 China abstained in the related UN Security Council votes.
 China also implemented the Western-led sanctions, despite criticism against sanctions.

 The muddled official responses to the war has led to rare debates over Russian military actions on the social media.
 As the Ukrainian embassy issued a statement in Chinese condemning Russia on Weibo, the topic soon became the most heated on the platform, with the hashtag "Ukraine issues statement on Weibo" viewed over 300 million times in a day.
 The governments of the US, the UK, EU countries and Russia also issued statements on Weibo in response to the war.
 Chinese company NetEase has published anti-war videos from Chinese in Ukraine and Ukrainians in China.
 However, Beijing's failure to criticise Russia increased local hostility towards stranded Chinese in Ukraine, although Beijing signalled willingness to mediate in the war.

+In March 2022, Chinese state media outlet China Global Television Network (CGTN) began promoting the Ukraine bioweapons conspiracy theory.
+The outlet also started running digital ads on Facebook with briefings and newscasts featuring pro-Kremlin talking points about the Russian invasion of Ukraine after Meta Platforms banned Russian state media advertisement buys.
 On 17 March 2022, the Chinese Ambassador to Ukraine, Fan Xianrong said that China will support Ukraine both economically and politically.
 On 19 March 2022, Ukraine asked China to join Western countries in condemning "Russian brutality," after the US warned China of dire consequences if it aids Moscow's invasion of the country with material support.